 How a person proves his/her identity in today’s world?
 There could be multiple answers to this question.
 Some would say Aadhar Card because the tagline of Aadhar itself states so “Mera Aadhar Meri Pehchnan”, but does it actually tells the real identity of a person.
 I may actually forge many Aadhar Cards.
 According to a Survey in Bangalore, there were more Aadhar Cards in the region than the total population.
 Every identification technology in the World has some lacunae and discourses.
 But what I say is that let the identity of each person be his/her respective DNA.
 Apparently, DNA (Deoxy ribo Nucleic Acid) is the real identity of a person.
 A person can forge millions of Identity cards but in present times forging one’s DNA is not at all possible.
 DNA Technology Bill was tabled in Lok Sabha on Aug.
 09, 2018 and it was passed from Lok Sabha in Jan.
 08, 2019.

-The Bill basically aims to regulate taking the samples of persons involved in criminal matters which have been declared as offences in IPC, it also takes samples from people whose relatives (related by blood or by the way of affinity) are lost in any disaster or in any criminal act, therefore it could aid authorities to locate these people and return them to their relatives.
+The Bill basically aims to regulate taking the samples of persons involved in criminal matters which have been declared as offenses in IPC, it also takes samples from people whose relatives (related by blood or by the way of affinity) are lost in any disaster or in any criminal act, therefore it could aid authorities to locate these people and return them to their relatives.
 However, there are some limitations of the bill which will be discussed in this article.

 Highlights of the Bill